 I specifically mention that these snacks are for babies 9 months and older.
 You do not want to offer your baby snacks earlier than this age because there's no need for them.
 1-2 meals along with breastmilk and or formula is plenty.

 But if your baby does start showing interest in more food on top of their milk and meals, then here are some easy and balanced ideas!
-These also make for a great addition to meals.
+These also make for a great addition to baby meals.

 At this age, your baby is working towards picking up small pieces of food using their pincer grasp.
 You can start cutting food up into bite-size pieces or keep them large so they can practice taking bites.
 Here are 50+ finger food ideas.